 - Place them in a sunny area, watering regularly, and expect your plant to yield strawberries in around six weeks.

 Ready to put your green thumb to the test?
-The Flipp app has the basics you need on sale to get you started.
+Visit the Flipp app for all your gardening essentials to get started.
 Happy planting!